 Good for: An all-rounder education and kids who are comfortable learning in a fast-paced environment.
 Parents who value good grades, but want to ensure their kids achieve them in a nurturing and positive environment.
 Sports-mad or musical kids will particularly benefit from the facilities here.

 Not for: Anyone who wants to luxuriate in a long sweeping drive up to their child’s school and see acres of rolling grounds out the classroom windows.
 If co-curricular activities don’t interest your child they’ll probably not make the most of the opportunities at this school.

 Dare to disagree?!
 Be my guest!
-Individual tours can be booked with the Admissions Team.
+There is a Senior School & Sixth Open Morning on 28 April.
+Click here for more information.
+Individual tours can also be booked with the Admissions Team.
 Email email@example.com or call 01473 408328.
-The Y7 Entrance Tests take place at the school on Tues 23 Nov and you can register here.
-You can also read my review of the Prep School here.
+You can read my review of the Prep School here.